raspibolt/raspibolt/mobile-app.md

 ### Install the Zeus app

-On Android, download the Zeus app on F-Droid or Google Play.
+Download the Zeus app for your mobile phone.

-On iOS, download it from the Apple App Store.
+Check the [Zeus website](https://zeusln.app/){:target="_blank"} for the direct download links to the Apple App Store or Google Play.
+Or get it from the [F-Droid store](https://f-droid.org/en/packages/app.zeusln.zeus/){:target="_blank"}, the catalogue of FOSS Android apps.

 ---

 ### Connect Zeus to your node

-* Open Zeus and click on 'Get started'
+* Open Zeus and click on `Get started`

-* Select 'Connect to an lnd node' at the top, and then '+ Add a new node'

-* Click on 'Use Tor'
+* Click on `CONNECT A NODE` and then tap on the `+` at the top to add your node

+* Enter a Nickname for your node (e.g., "RaspiBolt")

-* Click on 'Scan LNDConnect config' and allow Zeus to take pictures when prompted
+* Click on `Scan lndconnect config` and, if prompted, allow Zeus to use the camera

 * Scan the QR code generated earlier

-* Click on 'Save settings'.
+* Click on `SAVE NODE CONFIG`.
 Zeus is now connecting to your node, and it might take a while the first time.

 ---